Gus Douglass

 Gus R. Douglass (February 22, 1927 – March 19, 2015) was an American politician and member of the Democratic Party, who served as Agriculture Commissioner of West Virginia for 44 years.
 First elected to that post in 1964, he served from 1965 to 1989, when he left office having run unsuccessfully for the Democratic nomination for Governor, and again from 1993 to 2013.
-He was the longest-serving Agriculture Commissioner in US history.
+He was the longest-serving Agriculture Commissioner in US history, having served for 44 years and under 8 different Governors.

 Early life

 Douglass was born in Mason County in 1927 and raised in Grimms Landing, West Virginia.
 He served as state and national president of the Future Farmers of America (FFA) as the first president of the FFA to hail from West Virginia, and later was the inaugural president of the National FFA Alumni Association.
 He is also a 4-H All-Star.
 Douglas holds a bachelor's degree and an honorary Doctor of Sciences from West Virginia University and an honorary Doctor of Laws from West Virginia State University.
 Prior to beginning work for the Department of Agriculture, Douglass operated a farm equipment and motor truck dealership.